 Since coming out as transgender in September 2017, Teddy Quinlivan has become an outspoken advocate for the transgender community and the struggles of models in the industry, particularly during the #MeToo movement.
 She has used her status to lobby for more inclusion in fashion, while working with the world’s most renowned designers.

-Quinlivan came out as transgender in a CNN Style interview in September 2017, during New York Fashion Week.
+Quinlivan came out as transgender in a CNN Style interview during New York Fashion Week in September 2017.
 Her decision, she says, was based on the political climate in the world, particularly in the US under the Trump administration, where backlash against the transgender community increased.
 Since then, Quinlivan has been outspoken on the challenges that transgender models face in the industry.

 During the #MeToo movement, Quinlivan revealed at the Gurls Talk festival that she had been sexually assaulted multiple times throughout her career and private life, joining the list of models who have publicly accused fashion industry members of sexual abuse.